josephbcasey/NOAA-normals-data/README.md

 Temperatures are in Fahrenheit and elevations are in meters.

+Note that precipitation values are 'ytd' - year-to-date.
+So to get a daily value, subtract one ytd value from the value of the succeeding day.

 ## About the 'doc' directory
 This is official NOAA documentation.
 Much of it does not apply to the filtered results in the SQLite database.

+## XML and JSON
+Using SQLiteStudio, free software available at https://sqlitestudio.pl/, you can export the SQL data to XML or JSON.
+The XML output is 1.54GB.
+The JSON output is 1.01GB.
+These may be too big to be useful.
+They are not included in this repository.